spaansba/ForesightJS/README.md

 ### [Playground](https://foresightjs.com/)

 ![](https://github.com/user-attachments/assets/36c81a82-fee7-43d6-ba1e-c48214136f90)
-_In the GIF above, [debug mode](https://foresightjs.com/docs/getting_started/debug) is on.
+_In the GIF above, the [ForesightJS DevTools](https://github.com/spaansba/ForesightJS-DevTools) are enabled.
 Normally, users won't see anything that ForesightJS does except the increased perceived speed from early prefetching._

 ## Download